Ben-Tiemeyer/spotify-releases/README.md

 <b>New Single Releases</b><br/>
 <b>Newly Released Songs that the Artist is Featured on</b><br/>

-### The Artist Table can also be sorted by 'Popularity' to find the most popular artists
+### The Artist Table can also be sorted by 'Popularity' to find the most popular artists in the population